“Ty Burrell is life,” said Carols-Zenen Trujillo, a theater student at Southern Oregon University. “He’s a Saint. A martyr.”

-According to Burrell his statement “I credit SOU with my development as an actor,” that read across a promotional banner on campus is false.
-The banner which once hung outside the theater building was stolen after construction on the facility began this past year.
+According to Burrell, his statement “I credit SOU with my development as an actor,” which is printed on a promotional banner on campus is false.
+The banner once hung outside the theater building was stolen after construction on the facility began this past year.

 “The thing that was incredible about Southern Oregon University,” Burrell continued, “you were given a tremendous amount of autonomy.
 I could sort of develop my own point of view at SOU and that was really invaluable.”

-He became interested in acting while working as a bartender at OSF.
+He explained that he became interested in acting while working as a bartender at the Oregon Shakespeare Festival.
 He would go and watch the second acts of plays after intermissions and he gained a great admiration for what people do.
 “That’s why I first went to study acting—that in addition to the fact that my dad who had passed away recently before that had always said that I should give it a try.”

 His longtime friend, SOU EMDA professor Miles Inada, found the shrine infinitely entertaining.
 “I think he loved going to school here,” said Inada.
 “In a way it’s hilarious, but it’s also kind of great because he’s a serious actor, he’s a dedicated actor.”

 Jonah Thorpe-Kramp, the lead in the Spring Show “Peter and the Starcatcher,” said, “Ty Burrell is an example of why I can be an actor.”